20k/crapmud_documentation/README.md

 \#fs.net.hack({user:"name", extra_args:"example"}) -> hacks a user at user:"name", passes args forwards

 \#ns.net.switch({user:"name"}) -> switches your terminal input to be run through this npc instead.
 Currently only works for npcs, and your main user that you are running on (from the user <username>) command

+\#ns.net.move({user:"name", target:"destination"}) -> relinks a user or npc to the destination target.
+Must have a valid path

+\#ns.net.path({user:"name", target:"destination", min_stability:23}) -> returns the visible path from user to target which has an optional stability of minimum stability.
+The stability calculated is the most direct path, not the visible path.
+In array:1 mode returns {path:array, total_stability:num, avg_stability:num}

+\#ns.net.modify({user:"name", target:"destination", delta:5}) -> changes the path stability between user and target overall by delta, may be negative.
+Takes an optional type:"use" or type:"view" to choose what kind of path to increase stability along.
+If you pass create:true will instead create a new link with stability delta

+\#gal.* -> these functions are unfinished. #gal.list may be used to retrieve the list of sectors

 ### Realtime Scripting